chaitanyanarukulla/django-imager/README.md

 Built with Python and Django framework.
 Tested through Django testing suite.

 ## Change Log

+12-07-2017 2:18pm - Fixed a bug in edit views that allowed editing of other people's files

+12-05-2017 7:30pm - Added tests for the photo, album, and profile edit views

 12-04-2017 7:14pm - Added tests for the photo and album create views